metablaster/WindowsFirewallRuleset/Readme/SecurityAndPrivacy.md

 ### Standard user account

-Using standard (aka. non Administrative or local) Windows account for almost all use.\
+Using standard (aka. non Administrative) Windows account for almost all use helps to guard your system because potential malware won't be able to compromise system without you allowing such action by supplying your administrative credentials.

-Administrative account should be used for administration only, if possible offline.
+Administrative account is needed as well but it should be used for administration only, if possible offline.

 Following site explains how to create local (standard) account:\
 [Create a local user or administrator account in Windows][local account]